runnerty/runnerty/docs/plan.md

 ### Structure (chain and process)

 A plan is formed by one or more chains.
-A chain is a set of processes with it’s own properties like scheduling, events, outputs, etc.
+A chain is a set of processes with it’s own properties like scheduling, notifications, outputs, etc.

 This is the basic structure of a plan with chain with one process: